celisej567/Fake-CSM-Mapbase/README.md

 * Instead of copy-paste angles from ligth_env you just should set a name for light_env (csm dont care what exacly name will be).
 * You should copy color from light_env to CSM color.
 After this you should change brightness of the light_env (its fourth number in color) to some low value, like 50 or 20.

+* The sun is leaking.
+To fix this try to block light with additional brush and airgap between the wall and new brush.

 # If you have some problem or question
 then go to the [Discord server](https://discord.gg/DaBHDTwAU7) and describe the problem.